 Optional accessories: Coloured strain reliefs are recommended for crimp types, see BNC strain relief bushes.

 Canford offers several ranges of BNC connectors of a less stringent specification, including 50 ohm types suitable for RF purposes; they are described separately and designated 'BNC', rather than 'BNC HD', elsewhere in this section.

-Coax Connectors crimp tools are also stocked.
+Coax Connectors crimp tools are also stocked, see COAX CONNECTORS CRIMP TOOLS.
 These are supplied complete with appropriate dies.
 However tools and dies from other manufacturers may also be used, see crimp tools.
 Crimp dies must be the correct type for the connector and cable size.
 Due to the precise dimensions of the centre pins required to achieve superior performance at HD bit-rates, crimp-dies used for SD BNCs are NOT suitable for Coax Connectors BNC HD connectors.

 For an explanation of the terminology used in this entry and the advantages of crimping and solder termination, as well as advice on termination procedure and choice of connectors and tooling to suit specific cables, please see the linked resources: Crimp Die Selection Chart, Coaxial Connector Selection Guide and BNC Connectors - Terminology And Termination.